emporerofSerbia/WHSTechNotes/journal.md

+# November 4, 2024

+1. It's vital to protect your information when publishing online.
+Your sensitive information can be used against you to access things like your bank account, social security, and do reveal private things you don't want revealed.
+2. Steps taken to prevent the release of your personal data are things like a password.
+Multi-factor authentification especially is a great way to ensure your account won't be hacked for a long time.
+3. This one time I shared with my friends a picture of this dog, but my feet were in frame.
+They took screenshot after screenshot, and even after i deleted the picture, my feet may never be truely secret again.
+4. Balancing being open while still keeping your htings private can be achieved with things like a public account.
+The account will only have things you don't really care if they get hacked.
+No secret passwords, private anything in the account, so that you can use it freely without fear if getting exposed.

 # October 29, 2024

 Technology could greatly expand the reach that polling could go.
 Instead of having to put a station with police, a secure ticket stand, and a million ways to make sure people don't sneak in multiple tickets, we coudl have just throw down a polling booth and call it a day.
 The algorithm can be tried and tried again to be infallible, it's way cheaper, and can make accurately counting the vote way easier.
 However, scams and hacking become a big fear with this.
 Many people have accused the 2016 and 2020 elections robbed, with both sides fearing the other interefering with the machines.